-Medicines and first aid
+Medicines and First Aid

 In general, we do not administer medicines.
 Most prescriptions require that the medicine be taken three times daily, i.e. once before school, once after school and once before bedtime.
 If your child has been prescribed a medicine that needs to be taken during the school day, the medicine should be taken to the school office and a short form completed.
 Only medicines which have been prescribed by a doctor and are with the original container and the pharmacist's instructions can be given to children.
+Medicines other than antihistamines cannot be given as and when.